Generlate/Handbook/Finance/index.md

 Annual Recurring Revenue (ARR) is the dollar value of contracted recurring revenue in a (normalized) one-year period.

 ARR includes committed [bookings](#booking) with contract start dates that fall in the first 15 days of the following calendar month.
 This allows EelBlue sales team members to get credit for renewals and expansions that may fall in the (near) future.
 Exceptions to this require written approval from the VP of Operations and the VP of Sales.
-Please see [ARR timing examples](https://docs.google.com/document/d/1SdUzcW8UUUgSjawIdjPw2bDBJ-j0Fjo3Et0r6yOnikE/edit).
+Please see [ARR timing examples](https://docs.google.com/document/d/1SdUzcW8UUUgSjawIdjPw2bDBJ-j0Fjo3Et0r6yOnikE/edit). <!-- missing link -->

 Furthermore, if the Company enters into a multi-year contract with a customer and the out-year billings are contractually locked in, then we will recognize ARR on a straight-line basis.
 If there is a term or clause in the contract that provides for an opt-out arrangement, then we will only recognize the portion of ARR that is contractually guaranteed.
 This policy allows Generlate sales team members to get credit for deals with higher pricing in the later portion of the contractual period.
 Exceptions to this require written approval from the VP of Operations and the VP of Sales.
-Please see [ARR examples](https://docs.google.com/document/d/1H-qNQTzlDnnr6uNP4NcFFYwkL-ILyoQlBW9qEaYglg0/edit).
+Please see [ARR examples](https://docs.google.com/document/d/1H-qNQTzlDnnr6uNP4NcFFYwkL-ILyoQlBW9qEaYglg0/edit). <!-- missing link -->

 ### IARR